commanded/commanded/guides/Commands.md

 end
 ```

-The aggregate root must implement an `execute/2` function that receives the aggregate's state and the command to execute.
+The aggregate must implement an `execute/2` function that receives the aggregate's state and the command to execute.

 ### Dispatching commands